MolecularKaryotype/KarSimulator/DEMO-Terminal_SV_Simulation/README.md

 Please run all code exactly at the `Karsimulator/` directory.

 Steps
-1. (Optional) Initialize WT genome template.
-46XY and 46XX are already prepared with the following commands.
+1. (Optional) Initialize WT haploid genome template.
+23X and 23Y are already prepared with the following commands.
 Optionally, you can create haploid genome or genomes with specific set of chromosomes. (e.g. when you want to test functionality on a specific chromosome only).
-   1. `python KarSimulator.py rawGenome --name hg19_WT_46XY --sex [male] --index Genomes/hg19_index.txt -o DEMO-Terminal_SV_Simulation/`
+   1. `python KarSimulator.py rawGenome --name hg19_WT_23X --sex [ChrX] --copy 1 --index Genomes/hg19_index.txt -o DEMO-Terminal_SV_Simulation/`
-   2. `python KarSimulator.py rawGenome --name hg19_WT_46XX --sex [female] --index Genomes/hg19_index.txt -o DEMO-Terminal_SV_Simulation/`
+   2. `python KarSimulator.py rawGenome --name hg19_WT_23Y --sex [ChrY] --copy 1 --index Genomes/hg19_index.txt -o DEMO-Terminal_SV_Simulation/`
 2. (Optional) Modify the `Terminal_SV_configs.JSON` with the desired random parameters.
 Current setup is the following:
    1. tandem-duplications and duplication-inversions ONLY, with 50-50 probability
    2. all SVs are terminal SVs